 Getting Around in North America

 Mexico can be best seen from the window of the bus.
 You can use them at any time, almost everywhere.
 With a large network of bus routes, the only thing you should do is to pick a destination and the bus class.
 First class buses are equipped with A/C, TV and a WC and offer long distance bus services.
-When travelling over-night first class buses can get really cool.
+When traveling over-night first class buses can get really cool.
 Have a pullover handy.
 Second class buses with the windows wide open and music playing normally connect cities and villages, use bumpy side roads and generally cheaper.
 These buses are great if you want to feel the spirit of Mexico.
 Major cities have subway systems.
 Flights are widely available in Mexico and sometimes costs less than long-distance buses.

 Canada is a big country and getting around can be tough.
 Youth backpackers and students can take advantage of their age and get a discount for bus or train.
 Buses are great value but they don’t always stop near the place you need outside big cities.
 They are still comfortable and noticeably cheaper than trains, however.
 Buses are usually the only option in less densely populated areas.
 You can find bus companies ranging small family-run businesses to large international subsidiaries.
 Greyhound runs most of the long-distance routes.
 If you rent a car, try to share fuel costs.
-Hitchhiking is available almost everywhere (except some highways), but usually practiced near ski and hiking resorts.
+Hitchhiking is available almost everywhere (except some highways) but usually practiced near ski and hiking resorts.

 Food In North America